Lead singer, guitarist, songwriter for Planets in the Ocean.

 That band broke up a year later when Joel our guitarist left us to play with the Cornell siblings in Inflatable Soule, and I soon found my way into singing for a band called Mean Tangerine, and again was playing packed houses opening for The War Babies, Lazy Susan, and Green Apple Quick Step.
 Layne Staley became a friend and he loved our demo.
 He forced KISW to play it on his birthday.
 That was the first time I ever heard myself on the radio.
 Our guitarist David got sick and then spent a lot of time in the hospital.
 While we awaited his return Soundgarden played a benefit show, I got to be Chris Cornell's stage hand.
 Thank goodness David made it back to health.
 Yet even with all that momentum the band fell apart.

 We started a new band called Thistle and released our first 7” vinyl record.
 We got some press; people were digging us.
-We had built a better draw in Portland, so we moved there, but I hated living in Portland, so I moved back.
-They stayed.
+We had built a better draw in Portland, so we moved there, but I hated living in Portland, I was so home sick for Seattle, so I moved back.
+They stayed without me.

 The next band I formed was called Nevada Bachelors.
 Within a year we were opening for Goodness on NYE at the Showbox, things were really happening.
 Sadly my grandmother passed away but she left me some money, so I poured every dime of it into making an album.
 The day we were to release it, Conrad Uno of Pop Llama records called and said don’t release it.
 He wanted us on his label.
 So, we signed with Pop Llama.
 That was my first record deal.
 It came with more perks.
 Great press, more hype, a bigger draw, we played shows with You AM I, Fountains Of Wayne, Death Cab for Cutie, Pedro the Lion, Harvey Danger, and Western State Hurricanes.
 The Posies were coming home from Europe and offered us a 6-week opening slot on their US tour!
 We all gave notices to our jobs.
 However, the Posies broke up on the flight home from Europe and cancelled the tour.
 We had to beg for our jobs back.
 Our drummer left the group shortly after.
 It was feeling a bit like the end, but then Jason Finn from the Presidents of the USA joined the band.
 He brought a new life into the group, he even funded our second album and again Pop Llama released it.
 Life was grand.
 Yet, as most of my bands had done before, we hit another rough patch, all the members had side projects.
 Mike our guitarist was going on a National tour with Harvey Danger, Ben the bassist wanted to move to California to be near his girlfriend, and we lost momentum and fell apart.